Klasse Application

 • addBeanDuringApplicationStartup

-protected void addBeanDuringApplicationStartup(String name,
+protected void addBeanDuringApplicationStartup(String name, Object bean)

 Adds a bean to the application's global root bean store while the application starts up.
 This method can be called by derived classes that need to create beans dynamically Sometimes it is not sufficient to define beans in additional definition scripts.
 For instance, objects may have to be looked up from different sources, or complex logic is required for creating the beans.
 In such cases, this method can be used to make the beans created by a derived application class globally available via the bean context.
 As the name implies, this method can be called only during application startup phase - after the invocation of initBeans(Configuration) and before the global bean context is accessed.
 Calling this method to a later point of time is not guaranteed to have the desired effect!